 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by New American Library (NAL) on July 6, 2010 and has 355 pages.
+urban fantasy that was published by New American Library (NAL) on July 6, 2010 and has 355 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Some Girls Bite, Friday Night Bites, Hard Bitten, Firespell, Hexbound, Drink Deep, Charmfall, Biting Cold, House Rules, Biting Bad, Kicking It, Blood Games, The Veil, Midnight Marked, Dark Debt, The Sight, Blade Bound
+Other books by this author which I have reviewed include Some Girls Bite, Friday Night Bites, Hard Bitten, Firespell, Hexbound, Drink Deep, Charmfall, Biting Cold, House Rules, Biting Bad, Kicking It, Blood Games, The Veil, Midnight Marked, Dark Debt, The Sight, Blade Bound, The Hunt

 Third in the Chicagoland Vampires urban fantasy series for young adults based in Chicago and featuring Merit, the Sentinel of Cadogan House.